 art and activism combatting misogyny in politics

-In response to this message of hate, the #DontTrumpWomen campaign was conceived.
+In response to this message of hate, the #DontTrumpWomen campaign emerged as a symbol of resistance.
 The project strives to empower women in the political discourse and to stand against systemic misogyny, discrimination and hypocrisy.
-Through a series of grassroots efforts - artistic activism, street stickers, performance art and social media advocacy - the hashtag and the campaign speak out against the bonds that have restrained women for too long in America.
+Through a series of grassroots efforts - artistic activism, street art, performance art and social media advocacy - the hashtag and the campaign speak out against the bonds that have restrained women for too long in America.